domfarolino/blog/_posts/2016-12-26-Browser-Cache-Service-Worker.md

 Now that we've learned how to instruct the client to cache content through cache response directives, we can dig into the validation of such content.
 Validation headers are often sent to clients in conjunction with cache response directives (like `Cache-Control: max-age=60`) but this is not mandatory.
-As we've briefly discussed, when a request is made for a stale or expired asset the client should validate its cache with the origin server by sending any and all validation headers it has associated with a response.
+As we've briefly discussed, when a request is made for a stale or expired asset the client should validate its cache with the origin server by sending any and all validation headers it has associated with the cached response.
 Once the server makes a determination it will most likely respond with either a partial `304 Not Modified` response instructing the client to use and "freshen" its cache, or a full `200 OK` response instructing the client to serve and update its cache with the new content.

 ### Weak and Strong Validators